 And a mountain man with all the skills used in Troy’s historical times — Vernon Illi.

-Although the Evening Programs are presently on hold due to COVID-19, the plan is to resume as soon as it is safe to have large gathers.
-We expect to pick-up with Wednesday Evening Programs once a month.
-They begin promptly at 6:30 and usually last about an hour and a half followed by socializing and coffee & treats.
-The presentations are addressed for an adult audience but it is family friendly and all ages are welcome.
+The Evening Programs begin promptly at 6:30 and usually last about an hour followed by socializing and coffee & treats.
+The presentations are addressed for an adult audience, but they are family friendly and all ages are welcome.

 Click here to return to Evening Programs Page.